Pbgopinadh/Bash/README.md

 # DevOps - revision
-The repo contains all the linux related information, files, objects etc.
+The repo contains all the Devops related Articles, information, files, objects etc.